sean-wiesner8/AI_minesweeper/README.md

 This README.md serves as a guide for how to run our code.

-Please run the following commands: pip install sympy <br>
+Please run the following commands: <br>
+pip install sympy <br>
 pip install numpy <br>
 pip install matplotlib <br>